sadafsagheer/-twitter_clone_react_solidity_dapp_blockchain/README.md

-This is the repository to contain Dapp Twitter Clone using React and Solidity
+This is the repository which contain Dapp Twitter Clone using React and Solidity.
+Basically, its a Blockchain project.